edongdongchen/DDN/README.md

 0. run [sr_train.py](https://github.com/edongdongchen/DDN/blob/master/sr_train.py) to train a new DDN for the SR task.
 The dataset needs to be specified manually.
 0. the neura network architecture of DDN is defined in [network_arch.py](https://github.com/edongdongchen/DDN/blob/master/network_arch.py)
 0. the forward and pseudo-inverse operators are implemented in [operators.py](https://github.com/edongdongchen/DDN/blob/master/operators.py)
 0. note: the Magnetic Resonance Fingerprinting (MRF) data was from a partner company and we are restricted from sharing.
 Users need to specify their own dataset.
 Our code can be flexibly transferred or directly used on other customized MRF dataset.
-Please refer the forward/adjoint operators for MRF dataset in [another our project](https://github.com/edongdongchen/PGD-Net/blob/master/operators.py).
+Please refer the forward/adjoint operators for MRF dataset in [another project](https://github.com/edongdongchen/PGD-Net/blob/master/operators.py).

 ### Citation